mportesdev/handpick/README.rst

     algorithm.
 This can be changed by setting ``bytes_like`` to True.

 @handpick.predicate(func)
-    """Decorator wrapping a function with a predicate object.
+    Decorator wrapping a function with a predicate object.

     The decorated function can be combined with other predicates using the operators ``&`` (and), ``|`` (or) and ``~`` (not).
 The resulting